joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 }
 ```

-Running this piece of code shows that the Redis process is minimally taxed -- is averaging about %9 CPU utilization on my 6-core 2019 MacBook Pro (which is 9-12 percentage usage of one core).
-Redis isn't breaking a sweat and neither is our app/script because, though we have a pool of connections to Redis, we are only using one, in one Thread.
-Setting 100,000 keys takes 1 min and 43 seconds; `8.37s user 1.91s system 9% cpu 1:43.11 total`.
+Running this piece of code shows that the application process is minimally taxed -- is averaging about %9 CPU utilization on my 6-core 2019 MacBook Pro (which is 9-12 percentage usage of one core).
+Redis isn't breaking a sweat, either.
+This is because our application code is using a single connection from the thread pool.
+The performance of such an approach means setting 100,000 keys takes 1 min and 43 seconds; `8.37s user 1.91s system 9% cpu 1:43.11 total`.
+The time output is captured by running the particular command, i.e. `groovy script.groovy`, as a child process of the `time` command, i.e. `time groovy script.groovy`.
+The output of this command is a bit different between BSD/Darin/MacOS and Linux, but effectively is broken into three buckets:

-So how do we change this?
+1. `system` time, or time spent executing kernel operations
+2. `user` time, or time spent in user-land, which is typically your code
+3. the final time is the ["wall clock"](https://en.wikipedia.org/wiki/Elapsed_real_time) time, meaning the time from invocation from exit -- this is the time you experience as a user

+The fourth metric output is the total CPU over the scheduled time period for the process.
+In this case that's 9 percent, meaning that during the process consumed 9% of one cores available clock ticks for the given period.

+So how do improve this -- one minute and 43 seconds seems like a long time?
 If you were building an actual application you might use an Executor for job/task submission and Thread management.
-In groovy, in these scripts specifically, it's usually easier to just spin up Threads yourself and manage their lifecycle using other Thread-safe objects, like concurrent queues and latches.
+In Groovy, in these scripts specifically, it is usually easier to just spin up Threads yourself and manage their lifecycle using other Thread-safe objects, like concurrent queues and latches.
 We won't use latches and queues quite ye, though.
 To iterate on this, we'll first create our threads, which is super easy with Groovy's `Thread.start { }` closure, giving something that looks like this:

 ```groovy
 #!/usr/bin/env groovy